Ingredients Needed

 - 80ml / ⅓ cup olive oil

-How To Make Blackened Fish Tacos
+How To Make Jamie Oliver Blackened Fish Tacos

 - Char the Spring Onions: Heat a large non-stick frying pan over high heat.
-Toss the spring onions with a little oil and salt, then char in a single layer for 2 minutes per side.
-Transfer to a board and slice into bite-sized pieces.
+Toss the spring onions in a little oil and salt, then char them for about 2 minutes per side until smoky and blistered.
+Slice into bite-sized pieces.

 Recipe Tips